-An Engagement Quality Control Review is performed for audits of Public Interest Entities (PIE) as defined by the Audit Governance Code, which are identified as being higher risk.
+An Engagement Quality Control Review is performed for audits of Public Interest Entities (PIE) as defined by the Audit Governance Code, which are identified as being higher risk, and for listed entities, BDO International Referrals (where requested) and sensitive clients.

-The engagement quality control reviewer ("EQCR") will be familiar with the auditing and reporting practices used during the engagement, and knowledgeable and familiar with the client's industry, but is not a part of the audit engagement team.
-They will be an experienced audit partner not likely to be unduly influenced by the views of a particular engagement partner.
-The engagement quality control reviewer will not be actively involved in making ongoing decisions relating to the engagement and will not be involved in performing the engagement.
-Engagement quality control reviewers are selected from a list of approved reviewers, as determined by the Head of Audit.
+The Engagement Quality Control Reviewer ("EQCR") will be familiar with the auditing and reporting practices used during the engagement, and knowledgeable and familiar with the client's industry, but is not a part of the audit engagement team.
+They will be an experienced engagement partner not likely to be unduly influenced by the views of a particular engagement partner.
+The EQCR will not be actively involved in making ongoing decisions relating to the engagement and will not be involved in performing the engagement.
+EQCRs are selected from a list of approved reviewers, as determined by the Head of Audit.